c-giordano/nanoAOD-tools/index.md

   ```
   python makeplot.py --merpart --lumi --mertree
   ```
-  This command should be used only ones.
+  This command should be used only once.
 The parts files are not removed nor overwritten.

 - Now you are ready to produce histograms and stack plots:
   ```